gemfire/gemfire-examples/quickstart/001_client_server_introduction/README.md

 ## What's a GemFire Client?

-The VMware GemFire client API is the primary way users, applications and microservices will access data, queries and the function service on the servers.
+The Tanzu GemFire client API is the primary way users, applications and microservices will access data, queries and the function service on the servers.
 A GemFire client connects to the cluster as an external process in a similar manner as classic client-server database model.
 The client application connects to the GemFire servers via the CacheServer port on the server to write and fetch data from the cluster using the GemFire Region API.
 The GemFire client is not a peer-peer member of the cluster and so may start or be stopped without effecting the membership of the cluster members or availability of data to other users.

 ## Client Configuration